flo-schu/pymob/docs/source/user_guide/superquickstart.md

 You can explore the API of {class}`pymob.sim.plot.SimulationPlot` to find out how you can work on the default predictions.
 Of course you can always make your own plot, by accessing {attr}`pymob.simulation.inferer.idata` and {attr}`pymob.simulation.observations`
 ```

-## Report the results
+## Report the results 🗒️

-Pymob provides an option to generate an automated report of the parameter distribution.
+Pymob provides the option to generate an automated report of the parameter distribution for a simulation.
-The report can be configured by modifying the options in `sim.config.report`.
+The report can be configured by modifying the options in {meth}`pymob.simulation.SimulationBase.config.report`.

 ```python